-9.6 Council of Governors meetings
+6. Council of Governor meetings

-Governors have a responsibility to attend meetings of the Council.
+Governors have a responsibility to attend meetings of the Council of Governors.
 When this is not possible they should submit an apology to the Trust Secretary in advance of the meeting.

-Absence from the Council of Governors meetings without good reason established to the satisfaction of the Council is grounds for disqualification.
+Absence from the Council of Governor meetings without good reason established to the satisfaction of the Council of Governors is grounds for disqualification.
 Absence from three consecutive meetings will result in the member being deemed to have resigned their position unless the grounds for absence are deemed to be satisfactory by the Council of Governors.

-Governors are expected to attend for the duration of the meeting.
+Governors are expected to attend for the duration of each meeting.

-9.7 Personal Conduct
+7. Personal Conduct